SimonGenin/hadron-docs/src/routing.md

 container.register('bar', 'bat');
 ```

-We can access them via second argument of the callback:
+We can access them via the second argument of the callback:

 ```javascript
 const callback = (req, dependencies) => {